The Science Behind Emotional Endurance

 • We expect emotional regulation from everyone, but most of us were never taught how to do it.

-• We reward calm under pressure but ignore the real work it takes to get there.
+• We reward calm under pressure but the avoid talking about the real work it takes to get there.

-• We applaud composure, then penalize people for needing time, tools, or support.
+• We penalize people for needing time, tools, or support.

-So people pretend.
-Push through.
-Power down.
-And it’s costing us individually, relationally, and organizationally.
+So we push through, shut down, avoid, numb and it’s costing us individually, relationally, and organizationally.

 A Systematic Solution